 Joint mortgages

 A joint mortgage is a mortgage that two or more people can take out together to buy a property.
-They will then own the property together and share the responsibility for making the monthly mortgage repayments.
+They will then own the property together and share the responsibility for monthly mortgage payments.

 Typically, they are taken out between spouses or partners.
-However, it is possible to have a joint mortgage with a family member or friend.
-Most joint mortgages are between two people, but some lenders allow up to four people to take out a mortgage together.
+However, having a joint mortgage with a family member or friend is possible.
+Most joint mortgages are between two people, but some lenders allow up to four people to take a mortgage together.

 How do joint mortgages work?

-They work in the same way as a regular residential mortgage.
-The application process is broadly the same, but all applicants will need to provide evidence of their income and go through a credit check.
+They work the same way as a regular residential mortgage.
+The mortgage application process is broadly the same, but all applicants must provide evidence of their income and undergo a credit check.

 Even if one applicant earns more than the other or provides the majority of the deposit, the responsibility for repaying the loan is shared 50/50.